 The platform is far more suitable for a brand-focused strategy.
 This means doing outreach toward a targeted audience to make a connection and then serving them consistent content to build their trust over time.
 In this case, the success is measured on connections made and the amount of awareness generated thereafter, leading prospects carefully through your funnel.
+If you are merely looking to “spray and pray” then this is not the platform to do so.

 Having experimented with just about every LinkedIn tactic available, here is what I have learned to be the most important things to know before you ramp up your social selling efforts.

-The Risks of Automation Are Increasing Over Time
+The Risks of Automation Are Still Unknown

 LinkedIn prospecting is a very labor-intensive sales endeavor.
 When done manually, it requires a significant amount of time for very little yield.
 This is why automation tools have become so popular and are likely at the hand of most of the spam connections requests you have received.

 LinkedIn has always frowned upon the use of these tools but for awhile it was simply a “grey” area.
-It wasn’t until the very end of 2018 that it officially updated their policy to prohibit them and they have been cracking down on users every since, even threatening to ban accounts that are caught using automation tools.
+It wasn’t until the very end of 2018 that it officially updated their policy to prohibit them and they have been cracking down on users ever since, even threatening to ban accounts that are caught using automation tools.

 For now it appears that these tools have stayed one step ahead of LinkedIn, however this could change with a single update.
 If you outsource your IT prospecting to a third-party, you should know whether or not they are using automation.
 If so, be sure to talk to your provider about what their responsibility is if your account gets banned.